-If we receive a request to provide information or input from an external complaints/advocacy agency we provide relevant information as requested.
-Information provided to external agencies is documented in a complaint form, detailing the information provided and any relevant documentation and filed by the Manager.
-If we are provided with a direction from the Aged Care Complaints Commissioner, we follow that direction and keep a record of the actions taken on the complaint form/file.
+If we receive a request to provide information or input from an external complaints/advocacy agency we provide relevant information as requested with consideration to privacy.
+Information provided to external agencies is documented in a complaint form, detailing the information provided and any relevant documentation and filed by the Manager after review by the President.
+If we are provided with a direction from the Aged Care Quality and Safety Commission, we follow that direction and keep a record of the actions taken on the complaint form/file.